Miniling/React_Doit/README.md

-# React_Doit
+# React_Practice

 Do it!
-React Programming Basic
+React Programming Basic.

 1. Node.js 설치